San Juan massacre

 The San Juan massacre is the name given to an attack by the Bolivian military on miners of the Siglo XX-Catavi tin mining complex in Bolivia.
 The attack occurred on 24 June 1967, in the early hours of the traditional festival of the Night of San Juan which is a winter solstice festival in the Southern Hemisphere.
-The army was acting under the orders of President René Barrientos.
+The army was acting under the orders of Bolivian president René Barrientos.

 Background

-President René Barrientos believed that the start of a new guerrilla resistance to his dictatorship was brewing among the mining communities, inspired by Che Guevara's small force which were operating in Bolivia at the time.
-The ambush was planned to crush any attempt to organise resistance among the miners.
+President René Barrientos believed that the start of a new guerrilla resistance to his dictatorship was brewing among the mining communities, inspired by Che Guevara's small force which was operating in Bolivia at the time.
+The ambush was planned to crush any attempt at organized resistance among the miners.
 The miners union the FSTMB had called for an enlarged national meeting for the day after the Night of San Juan in the miner's settlement of Llallagua XX.
-Footage from a British Pathé newsreel showed there was indeed tension in the area, with miners even starting a strike.
-On 17 June 1967, The New York Times reported that miners in area were threatening to strike.
+Footage from a British Pathé newsreel demonstrated the tension in the area, with miners starting a strike.
+On 17 June 1967, The New York Times reported that miners in the area were threatening to strike.

-The massacre
+Death Of Che

 The assembled miners and families celebrated the festival of the longest night of 23 to 24 June with bonfires, firecrackers and dynamite as well as traditional foods and beverages, not knowing that units of the elite Rangers and Camacho regiments of Oruro had already surrounded them.
 At around 5 in the morning the soldiers poured out of the train carriages and descended on the assembled mass, attacking with machine guns and dynamite.
 The electricity had been cut shortly before the attack, so the local radio station La Voz del Minero (the Voice of the Miner) was unable to warn the miners or spread the news to the outside world.
 The soldiers shot men, women, and children at close range.
 Many of the miners and families were either asleep or intoxicated after the all night festivities and the sound of the initial shots and explosions were confused with the traditional firecrackers of the celebration.

 The bulk of the victims were in the encampment called La Salvadora around the Cancañiri railway station.

-Under the conditions of dictatorship, media reporting of the massacre was severely limited and no official investigation followed.
+Under the conditions of the military junta, media reporting of the massacre was severely limited and no official investigation followed.